 The fourth commandment forbids us from requiring work from anyone who is directly control by us.
 Notice in the commandment the use of the possessive: YOUR servant, YOUR daughter, even YOUR stranger.
 God's law is for you.
 It is for what you do and require.
 The person who delivers the paper does not work directly FOR you.
 They make their own decisions about when to work and when to take off.
 They would still work on the day even if they did not deliver your paper.
 The same holds true for those who make possible electricity and the other conveniences of life.
 God does not command us to stop others from working whom we do not direct employ and control.
 It does not prevent those who keep the Sabbath from benefiting from those who decide to work.

 There is the delicate balance between business and beliefs.
 Personal experience shows that many in supervisory positions, or who own their own business, are usually reasonable in accommodating others.
 A hard-working employee who is an asset to the company, who plans skillfully and wants to make up for missed time, can usually keep the Sabbath and his or her job.
 A good employer knows that a faithful employee increases the company's profit.
 Five or six days from one hard worker are better than six or seven days from a lazy one.
 If you let your employer know your religious beliefs in a positive way then there is a good chance they will honor your request for resting from Friday sunset to Saturday sunset.

 Did Jesus answer all questions?

-The Sabbath is a day special to God.
+Jesus knew he could never answer all questions that would arise concerning keeping the Sabbath day.
+There is a continuing need for interpretation.
+The day is truly special to God.
 In it he gives us all the time we need - time for reading his Word, prayer, gathering with other people of like mind, time to enjoy children and, above everything else, time to get to know our Creator.